morian/aio-ld2410/docs/about/protocol.rst

 It was found, translated and provided on `this github issue`_.

-These features seems to only be available on the latest firmware versions.
+These features seem to only be available on the latest firmware versions.

 .. _this github issue: https://github.com/esphome/feature-requests/issues/2156#issuecomment-1472962509